 Waterkloof is 150m at its lowest point and 300m above sea level at its highest, boasting a myriad of different aspects and variations in topography.
 This diversity is regarded as an asset, providing several different terroir units.
 Cool south-facing slopes predominate, but eastern and western-facing slopes are also found, thus providing a natural, sheltered amphitheatre, with direct exposure to the cooling influence of The Atlantic Ocean.
 The absence of northerly slopes (which would receive more direct sunlight than our south, east and westerly ones), allows for a longer growing season, more complex flavours in the grapes and no sunburnt berries being bought into the cellar.

 Our logo is of Boreas- the God of Wind, which represents the fundamental impact of the wind on the character of our wines.
-The prevailing south-easterly winds make windbreaks an absolute necessity.
 The wind, so often cited as a negative factor, can play havoc with the vines at flowering, but actually aids in concentrating flavours on Schapenberg grapes.
 The powerful (up to 130km/h) south-easterly wind keeps yields naturally low and it also means that pests and fungal diseases are almost unheard of.
 This in turn allows for the application of biodynamic farming principles.
 Meanwhile, the cooler south- westerly wind blowing in directly from False Bay serves to reduce daytime temperatures significantly during the growing season.
 This is a key terroir characteristic, differentiating the Waterkloof vineyard from those situated over the hills further inland, which have less direct exposure to the ocean

 Shale-derived stony soils are found on the eastern side of the farm, whereas soils derived from granite are found in the western portions.
 There is also an intermediate group of soils along the contact zone between these two parent materials, where the upper layers consist of shale material and the subsoil is weathered granite.
 All soils on The Schapenberg are relatively low in fertility, again contributing to low yields and deep rooted vines- key attributes for producing fine wines.